My awards for the best sites to give you the best way to learn French online for free!

 Podcast Français Facile

-Podcast Français Facile has hundreds of audio files to learn grammar, numbers, dictation, poetry, and more.
-This is supplemented by videos on their Youtube channel.
+Podcast Français Facile has hundreds of audio files to learn grammar, vocabulary, numbers, dictation, poetry, and more to help you learn French quickly.
+This is supplemented by videos on their learn French Youtube channel.
 There is also a nice section on fairytales.

-QC French is a simple web site to learn French that has a Canadian-French slant and an area to listen to words with an accent from Québec.
+QC French is a simple web site on how to learn French for free that has a Canadian-French slant and an area to listen to words with an accent from Québec.

 Quia is an online resource platform that teachers can use to create exercises and games for online learning.
 French is one of 300 subjects, and alone it says there are over 7400 activities to choose from to learn French for free that have been shared for you to discover!
 There are some useful categories and top 100 logos to help you choose.